 As U.S. citizen parent(s), you should report your child’s birth abroad as soon as possible to the U.S. Consulate to establish an official record of the child’s claim to U.S. citizenship at birth.
-A Consular Report of Birth Abroad (CRBA, also known as Form FS-240) is official evidence of U.S. citizenship issued to a child under age 18 who was born abroad to United States citizen parent(s) and acquired citizenship at birth.
-Because a child’s unabridged foreign birth certificate is insufficient to prove U.S. citizenship, the Consular Report of Birth Abroad is primary evidence to show how and when a child acquires U.S. citizenship.
-The CRBA, which will function as a U.S. birth certificate, can be used for school registration, passport and identity document applications, citizenship benefits, etc. An original of this document will be given to you at the time registration is approved.
+A Consular Report of Birth Abroad (‘CRBA’, also known as Form FS-240) is official proof of U.S. citizenship issued to a child under age 18 who was born abroad to United States citizen parent(s) and met the requirements for acquiring U.S. citizenship at birth.
+The CRBA certificate can be used for school registration, obtaining a U.S. passport, demonstrating entitlement to U.S. citizenship benefits, etc. One original copy of this document will sent to the consulate for pickup or delivery about two weeks after an application is approved.

 How Do I Register My Child’s Birth?

 Please consult the “Report of Birth Abroad Checklist” (below) for detailed instructions on completing a Consular Report of Birth Abroad application.
 Once you have completed the application, please make two copies of all your supporting documents and bring them with you to the appointment.